Hyperbolic Metric Spaces and Stochastic Embeddings: log-Stochastic Embeddings and Hyperbolic Fillings

 \begin{definition} Let $(X,d_X),(Y,d_Y)$ be pointed metric spaces.
 A random map $\{\phi_\omega: X \to Y\}_{\omega\in\Omega}$ is a \emph{log-stochastic biLipschitz embedding of distortion $D<\infty$ and scaling factor $s\in(0,\infty)$} if, for all $x,y \in X$, \begin{itemize} \item $d_Y(\phi_\omega(x),\phi_\omega(y)) \geq sd_X(x,y)$ for almost every $\omega\in\Omega$ and \item $\E_\omega\left[\log\left(d_Y(\phi_\omega(x),\phi_\omega(y))\right)\right] \leq \log(sDd_X(x,y))$. \end{itemize} \end{definition}

 \begin{remark} By Jensen's inequality, a stochastic biLipschitz embedding of distortion $D$ is a log-stochastic biLipschitz embedding of distortion $D$. \end{remark}

-One of the main reasons that $\log$-stochastic biLipschitz embeddings are the correct notion to study for Gromov boundaries is that, for certain target spaces, they are inherited under snowflake embeddings.
+One of the main reasons that log-stochastic biLipschitz embeddings are the correct notion to study for Gromov boundaries is that, for certain target spaces, they are inherited under snowflake embeddings.
 The next lemma reveals this to be the case when the target class is ultrametric spaces.
 This is opposite the situation for stochastic biLipschitz embeddability into ultrametric spaces, which is not inherited snowflake embeddings (see Remark~\ref{rmk:[0,1]nembedums}).

-\begin{lemma} If $(X,d_X), (Y,d_Y)$ are pointed metric spaces such that $X$ basepoint preservingly snowflake embeds into $Y$ with exponent $\alpha\in(0,\infty)$ and distortion $L<\infty$, and $Y$ log-stochastic biLipschitzly embeds into a pointed ultrametric space $U$ with distortion $D<\infty$, then $X$ $\log$-stochastic biLipschitzly embeds into a pointed ultrametric space $U'$ with distortion $D^\alpha L$ and scaling factor $s=1$.
+\begin{lemma} If $(X,d_X), (Y,d_Y)$ are pointed metric spaces such that $X$ basepoint-preservingly snowflake embeds into $Y$ with exponent $\alpha\in(0,\infty)$ and distortion $L<\infty$, and $Y$ log-stochastic biLipschitzly embeds into a pointed ultrametric space $U$ with distortion $D<\infty$, then $X$ log-stochastic biLipschitzly embeds into a pointed ultrametric space $U'$ with distortion $D^\alpha L$ and scaling factor $s=1$.
 Moreover, if $U$ is separable or bounded, then $U'$ is separable or bounded, respectively. \end{lemma}